leonardompp/leonardompp.github.io/index.md

 ### Additional Content

-* History Research project: <a href="https://leonardompp.github.io/assets/articles/napoleon_borodino.pdf">Comparison of Historical and Fictional Views Concerning the Battle of Borodino (1812)</a>
+* History research project (done at ISAE-SUPAERO): <a href="https://leonardompp.github.io/assets/articles/napoleon_borodino.pdf">Comparison of Historical and Fictional Views Concerning the Battle of Borodino (1812)</a>
 * You can find some of my texts on military history <a href="https://www.profpedrosoares.com/blog/categories/historia-militar">here</a> (Portuguese)